 When booking your flights, input ‘Haneda Airport’ as your destination.
 Make sure you’ve selected the right airport before purchasing your tickets!

-12. Japan is a very cash orientated country
+Japan is still very cash oriented

 It may be decked out with bright lights, anime and some of the most current technology in the world, but Japan is still pretty far behind the times when it comes to the money situation.
 Japan is still very cash oriented, and most places don’t even accept Eftpos.
 Russell and I both only took cash for our month long visit, but when we had to withdraw extra money, 7-Eleven convenience stores are always the best place to go for a compatible ATM.